0800 280 2440

 Our Mastersof Wine

-There are currently 312 Masters of Wine worldwide and with more Masters of Wine than any other company, Berry Bros. & Rudd has never been better placed to provide its customers with the most extensive wine knowledge.
+There are currently 312 Masters of Wine worldwide and with more Masters of Wine than any other company (currently eight), Berry Bros. & Rudd has never been better placed to provide its customers with the most extensive wine knowledge.

-The Masters of Wine qualification is achieved by passing three examinations:
+The Master of Wine qualification is achieved by passing three examinations:

 A Master of Wine since 1989, and also first UK winner of the Madame Bollinger Award as the top MW taster of his year, Mark spent many years behind the scenes with the Institute of Masters of Wine, teaching tasting technique to students internationally as an educator and culminating in the chairmanship of the Practical Exam Committee, supervising the wines, questions and marking for the legendary MW Blind Tasting Exams.

 Mark is a consultant to H. M. Government as a member of the Committee to advise on the purchase and selection its wines, and also fulfils a similar role with other London institutions.
 When not striding miles across the glorious Hampshire hangers towards a suitable hostelry, Mark can be found in the concert hall, enjoying an eclectic range of music, ranging from the Shetland fiddle to Wagner and most points in between.